davidmegginson/fgfs-scenery-build/BUILD-NOTES.md

 ### w080n40:

 - after building bucket, rebuild w74n40 (Manhattan) with SRTM-3,
-  because FABDEM fails to filter out the skyscrapers; rebuild tiles 1745064, 1745072 using SRTM-3
+  because FABDEM fails to filter out the skyscrapers; in w080n40/w074n40 remove and rebuild 1745064.* and 1745072.* (maybe just 072??)

-- note also some missing textures in Queens west of KLGA
+- note also some missing textures in Queens west of KLGA (not yet resolved)

 ### w120n10: